x-zang/x-zang.github.io/_posts/2021-12-02-conda-tut-post.md

   - conda
 ---

-This is a (oversimplified) tutorial on getting started of `conda`.
-It works for linux and macOS.
-All scripts are in bash.
+This is an (oversimplified) tutorial on getting started on conda.
+It works for Linux and macOS.
+All scripts are in bash

 #### What is and why conda?

-Since we are going to discuss issues of anaconda (conda, hereafter), why we are interested in `conda`?
+Since we are going to discuss issues of anaconda (conda, hereafter), why are we interested in conda?
 OK, first of all, what is conda?
 Here is what I cited from [wiki](https://en.wikipedia.org/wiki/Anaconda_(Python_distribution)).

 > Anaconda is a distribution of the Python and R programming languages for scientific computing (data science, machine learning applications, large-scale data processing, predictive analytics, etc.), that aims to simplify package management and deployment."

-In short words, the first and formost reason for me to turn to conda is to **download and install packages** (and their dependencies and dependencies of dependencies and depend... ) in a single easy step.
+In short words, the first and foremost reason for me to turn to conda is to **download and install packages** (and their dependencies and dependencies of dependencies and depend... ) in a single easy step.
 A second but equally important reason is to **manage environments for different projects**.
-For example, I frequently use some tools on python 2, julia 0.5 or R 2.X.
-Obviously I don't want those tools and their packages to mess up my current important project, so I can use `conda` to create different environments to separate  those tools and side projects.
-Hence, I avoid conflicts and confusions.
+For example, I frequently use some tools on python 2, Julia 0.5 or R 2.X.
+Obviously, I don't want those tools and their packages to mess up my current important project, so I can use conda to create different environments to separate those tools and side projects.
+Hence, I avoid conflicts and confusion.

 # Initiation

 You need to do initiation only once.

 Type `conda info` in your terminal.
 If you see any errors instead of normal information about your conda environment, you need initiation.
 If you see `conda: command not found`, you need initiation.

-Depends on what computers you are using, you may do the followings:
+Depending on what computers you are using, you may do the following:

-#### If on an administred server or supercomputer
+#### If on an administered server or supercomputer

-It is likely that your administrator have installed `conda` for all users.
-Try to run the load the module.
+Your administrator has likely installed `conda` for all users.
+Try to  load the module.
 For example, on Penn State [Roar Supercomputer](https://www.icds.psu.edu/computing-services/roar-user-guide/), do `module load anaconda3`.
-Consult your administrator for how to load the module.
+Consult your administrator on how to load the module.

 ```sh
 # load conda module